thesandybridge/wpengine-cli/README.md

 The `sites` command will allow you to list, add, update, or delete existing sites.
 Passing the `-H` flag will enable headless mode for using the CLI in a pipeline or as part of a script.

+Additionally, using the `site` (singular) command and passing an ID as an argument will allow you to work with just one site.

 ## Installs